Omenia/robotframework-whitelibrary/README.md

 ```
 robot --outputdir output --exclude no_ci --loglevel DEBUG:INFO -t "Example Test Case" atests
 ```
-* The test suite tagged with 'no_ci' will run tests against the old (Win32) version of Windows calculator, and is typically excluded from test runs.
+* The test suite tagged with `no_ci` will run tests against the old (Win32) version of Windows calculator, and is typically excluded from test runs.

+# References #

 \[1\] <a name="white">https://github.com/TestStack/White</a>